 2. Perform a System Update

-Once the hard reboot has been fixed, the next thing is to update the system firmware.
+If the hard reboot fixes the issue, the next thing is to update the system firmware.
 This will remove any software bug that could cause the orange screen issue to repeat itself.
+Otherwise, the issue may repeat itself after the hard reboot.

 That said, here’s how to perform a system update on your Nintendo switch: